 3. You then have to switch to the Boot tab using the ‘Boot Options’ section, select the ‘Safe boot’ option.
 You then have to tap on Ok.

-4. You will then be guided by Windows 10 which will ask you to reboot your device in order for the new settings took place.
-If you have certain unsaved word, choose ‘Exit would restart’.
+4. You will then be guided by Windows 10/11 which will ask you to reboot your device for the new settings to take place.
+If you have certain unsaved files, choose ‘Exit would restart’.
 Else, restart right away and your device will boot into the ‘Safe Mode’.

 What if you can’t enter the safe mode even after following the above steps?
 We now use the combination key of Shift+ Restart using the following methods: